 After Lord Eddard Stark decides to send a party to bring Ser Gregor Clegane to justice for raiding the riverlands, he sends Ser Robar to the kingswood to inform King Robert I Baratheon and Yohn.
 After Robert dies from being gored by a boar, the Royces are among the nobles who King Joffrey I Baratheon insists must do homage to him or be named traitors.

 A Clash of Kings

-Seconds after the murder of Renly, Robar the Red and Emmon the Yellow burst into the tent and find Renly's dead body in the arms of Brienne the Blue.
-They both think that Brienne has killed Renly, and Ser Emmon and others attack her.
-Catelyn, who has seen the murder, is able to convince Ser Robar that Brienne is innocent.
-Robar tells Catelyn to take Brienne away and holds the attackers at bay.
-Catelyn and Brienne depart.
+Seconds after the murder of Renly, Robar and Ser Emmon Cuy burst into the tent with two men-at-arms to find Renly's dead body in the arms of their fellow Rainbow Guard, Brienne Tarth.
+They both think that Brienne the Blue has killed Renly, and Emmon the Yellow and others attack her.
+Catelyn, who has seen the murder, is able to convince a frightened Robar that Brienne is innocent.
+The young knight tells Catelyn to take Brienne away, and he holds the attackers at bay as Catelyn and Brienne depart.

 A Storm of Swords

 Now a member of the Kingsguard, Loras sadly recalls that he killed Robar in his rage.
 He regrets his actions after Ser Jaime Lannister tells of Brienne's innocence.